 The short answer is: Nope.

-While buying engagement isn’t illegal, it’s against YouTube policy and can get your channel terminated:
+While buying engagement isn’t technically illegal, it’s against YouTube policy and can get your channel terminated:

 Some people argue that it depends where you buy engagement from – some companies use bots that will throw up all kinds of red flags for YouTube’s algorithm, while others pay real people to engage with your content.